 Deltek’s analyst team, the content contributors to our GovWin IQ service, has done a lot of research on the patterns that define business success in the government market.
-I recently had the opportunity to share and present this research – the 4C’s of Success in the Federal Market –at this year’s National 8(a) Small Business Conference at the Gaylord in Nashville.
+I recently had the opportunity to share and present this research to explain what I call the “4Cs” and why they are important.

-The 4Cs – Capability, Customers (and Partners), Contract Vehicles, and Compliance
+The 4Cs—Capability, Customers & Partners, Contract Vehicles, and Compliance:

 - Capability –The ratio of prime contractors to federal buyers is 6:1, meaning for every buyer there’s a least six companies.
 Except for your current customers, the chances are agencies don’t know you and don’t know what makes you unique.
 Without differentiation in your capabilities, you look like every other generic small business.
 Differentiating yourself based on your unique capability and being able to demonstrate that are critical in winning contracts.

 - Customers & Partners - To be successful, a company must establish relationships with agency buyers and form good partnerships with companies that can complement your capabilities.
 The federal market is massive, with over $500B spent annually on contracts.
 With subcontracting requirements and the nature of federal contracting, it is very much a team sport.